ElixirProtocol/vertex-contracts/docs/docs.md

 ## Overview

 This integration comprises two Elixir smart contracts a singleton (VertexManager) and a router (VertexRouter).
 VertexManager allows users to deposit and withdraw liquidity for spot and perpetual (perp) products on Vertex.
 By depositing liquidity, users earn VRTX rewards from the market-making done by the Elixir validator network off-chain.
 Rewards, denominated in the VRTX token, are distributed via epochs lasting 28 days and serve as the sustainability of the APRs.
-On the Vertex Smart contract, each product is associated with a pool structure, which contains data like active amounts, balances, and more.
-On the other hand, VertexRouter allows to have one linked signer per VertexManager pool — linked signers allow the off-chain Elixir network to market make across different product and balances.
-Regarding Vertex, the Elixir smart contract interacts mainly with the Endpoint smart contract.
+On the VertexManager smart contract, each Vertex product is associated with a pool structure, which contains a type and router (VertexRouter), plus a nested mapping containing the data of supported tokens in that pool.
+On the other hand, VertexRouter allows to have one linked signer per VertexManager pool — linked signers allow the off-chain Elixir network to market make across different product and balances on behalf of the pool.
+Regarding Vertex, the Elixir smart contract interacts mainly with the Endpoint and Clearinghouse smart contracts.

 - [VertexManager](src/VertexManager.sol): Elixir smart contract to deposit, withdraw, claim and manage product pools.
 - [VertexRouter](src/VertexRouter.sol): Elixir smart contract to route slow-mode transactions to Vertex, on behalf of a VertexManager pool.